-We spend considerable time developing “mental maths” whereby pupils develop mental strategies or ‘methods’ to calculate without recourse to pencil and paper.
+We place emphasis on developing “mental maths” whereby pupils develop mental strategies or ‘methods’ to calculate without recourse to pencil and paper.
 An important part of developing these ‘strategies’ is acquiring a bank of ‘knowns.’
 For example, number bonds to 20, i.e., 5+5 = 10, 7+6 = 13, 19-8 =11 and, of course, multiplication tables.
 Without these ‘knowns’ mental calculations become laboured, slow and frustrating.
 Parents can help their children by playing ‘mentals.’
 Mental maths puzzles can make a long car journey pass more quickly and provide a stimulating and ultimately very valuable experience for your child.